JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/elemental/magma-mephit.md

 ## Traits

 ***Death Burst.*** When the mephit dies, it explodes in a burst of lava.
-Each creature within 5 feet of it must make a DC 11 Dexterity saving throw, taking 7 (`2d6`) fire damage on a failed save, or half as much damage on a successful one.
+Each creature within 5 feet of it must make a DC 11 Dexterity saving throw, taking `dice: 2d6|avg` (`2d6`) fire damage on a failed save, or half as much damage on a successful one.

 ***False Appearance.*** While the mephit remains motionless, it is indistinguishable from an ordinary mound of magma.